acant/exordium/README.md

       probably because it is not as common as usage allow various formats of resume (pdf, word, opendoc)
 ```

+## Questions?
+* where should subscrition links go?
+  - RSS feed + indieweb idea of a link which is readable and subscribe-able

 ## Research
 * https://indiewebcamp.com/URL_design